Netanyahu fights for his political life as Israel heads to the polls

 But Seidemann said it was too early to rule Netanyahu out.

-“Netanyahu is a cat with nine lines he’s already used 17 of them I wouldn’t take any bets on his political longevity,” he said.
+“Netanyahu is a cat with nine lives; he’s already used 17 of them.
+I wouldn’t take any bets on his political longevity,” he said.

+Neely, Goldman and Jabari reported from Tel Aviv and Smith from London.